Bob Gibson: Final years

-Gibson was sometimes used by the Cardinals as a pinch-hitter, and in 1970 he hit .303 for the season in 109 at-bats, which was over 100 points higher than teammate Dal Maxvill.
-For his career, he batted .206 (274 for 1,328) with 44 doubles, 5 triples, 24 home runs (plus two more in the World Series), and 144 RBIs, stealing 13 bases and walking 63 times.

 Gibson achieved two highlights in August 1971.
 On the 4th, he defeated the Giants 7–2 at Busch Memorial Stadium for his 200th career victory.
-Ten days later, he no-hit the eventual World Champion Pittsburgh Pirates 11–0 at Three Rivers Stadium.
-Three of his 10 strikeouts in the game were to Willie Stargell, including the game's final out.
-The no-hitter was the first in Pittsburgh since Nick Maddox at Exposition Park in 1907; none had been pitched in the 62-year (mid-1909-to-mid-1970) history of Three Rivers Stadium's predecessor, Forbes Field.
-He was the second pitcher in Major League Baseball history, after Walter Johnson, to strike out more than 3,000 batters and the first to do so in the National League.
-He accomplished this at home at Busch Stadium on July 17, 1974; the victim was César Gerónimo of the Cincinnati Reds.
-Gibson began the 1972 season by going 0–5 but broke Jesse Haines's club record for victories on June 21 and finished the year with 19 wins.
+Ten days later, he threw a no-hitter against the Pittsburgh Pirates, beating the eventual World Champions by a score of 11–0 at Three Rivers Stadium.
+Along the way, he registered 10 strikeouts, including the game's final out.
+Gibson also drove in three runs, one on a fifth-inning sacrifice fly and two on an eighth-inning single, to help his own cause.
+The no-hitter was the first in Pittsburgh since Nick Maddox at Exposition Park in 1907; none had been pitched in the 62-year history of Three Rivers Stadium's predecessor, Forbes Field.

+Gibson started the 1972 season by going 0–5.
+However, he would end the season with 19 wins and recording his ninth and final 200-strikeout season.
+He also made his final All-Star appearance.
+On June 21, against the San Diego Padres, he broke Jesse Haines's club record for most wins.

 During the summer of 1974, Gibson felt hopeful he could put together a winning streak, but he continually encountered swelling in his knee.
+Despite his struggles, on July 17 of that season, he became the second pitcher in Major League Baseball history, after Walter Johnson, to strike out more than 3,000 batters and the first to do so in the National League; the strikeout victim was César Gerónimo of the Cincinnati Reds.

-In January 1975, Gibson announced he would retire at the end of the 1975 season, admittedly using baseball to help cope with his recent divorce from his former wife, Charline.
-During the 1975 season, he went 3–10 with a 5.04 ERA.
+In January 1975, Gibson announced he would retire at the end of the 1975 season, admitting later on that he only continued to play baseball in order to cope with his recent divorce from his ex-wife, Charline.
+During his final season, Gibson went 3–10 with a 5.04 earned run average.

+Career overall

+Statistics and achievements

-In the eight seasons from 1963 to 1970, Gibson posted a win–loss record of 156–81, for a .658 winning percentage.
-He won nine Gold Glove Awards, was awarded the World Series MVP Award in 1964 and 1967, and won Cy Young Awards in 1968 and 1970.
+From 1963 to 1970, Gibson posted a win–loss record of 156–81, for a .658 winning percentage.
+He won nine Gold Glove Awards, the National League Cy Young Award in 1968 and 1970, and the National League MVP Award in 1968.
+His 1.12 earned run average and 13 shutouts in 1968 are both records in the live-ball era.